juliaaaloopez/irwa_search_engine_G_011/README.md

 ----
 ## Results
-- Cleaned and standardized dataset with consistent text representation.
+- Cleaned and standardized dataset with consistent text representation saved as processed_dataset.csv in /data.
 - EDA and data visualization of cleaned dataset.

 ----